kjwessa/flexbox-and-css-grid/README.md

 This is an example integration of two CSS styles.

 # What I Learned
-When to use Flexbox and when to use CSS Grid
+When to use Flexbox and when to use CSS Grid<br>
 Initial use of a media query